 Peak load management helps to minimize fuel consumption and is the smarter energy management option.
 Peak load management simply involves not doing certain works that demand high energy during peak load hours, generally during noon when air-conditioning needs are very high.
-Some of the things that Ihuru can do include:
+Some of the things that Vabbinfaru can do in this regard include:

-• Conduct awareness campaigns for the staff to reduce energy consumption during peak load hours.
+- Conduct awareness campaigns for the staff to reduce energy consumption during peak load hours.
 The campaign could provide information on how to reduce energy consumption in generally used items and procedures for energy efficiency.

-- Keep drying, ironing, and similar high load activities for the night. - The waste heat from power plant can be extracted and could be used for air conditioning of new buildings by implementing a cooling network.
-Furthermore the waste heat may also be used for production of ice or providing chilled water for air conditioning. - Provide tourists with the option of doing certain outdoor activities during day time while keeping their air-conditioners off.
+This should be an ongoing programme. - Keep drying, ironing, and similar high load activities for the night. - The waste heat from power plant can be extracted and could be used for air conditioning of new buildings by implementing a cooling network.
+Furthermore the waste heat may also be used for production of ice or providing chilled water for air conditioning. - Provide tourists with the option of doing certain outdoor activities during day time while keeping their air-conditioners off. - Promote natural ventilation and lighting in staff and guest rooms during day time.